×

 Is there a lot of diversity?
 Are people in Costa Rica accepting of differences?

 "San Jose, as the capital of the country, attracts people from all regions of the nation.
 So we have many people of African descent from the Caribbean coast, many Nicos (people from Nicaragua), a large Chinese population (especially in the San Pedro suburb) and expats from all over the world.
 While the main religion is Catholic, there are many Baptist churches, Mormons and other Christian groups.
-People seem to be very accepting of differences," explained one expat living in San Jose, Costa Rica.
+People seem to be very accepting of differences," mentioned one in San Jose.

 View More Answers